CommonGarden/Grow-IoT/README.md

 # Making and connecting new devices
 For more info on making a device driver and connecting to Common Garden, see our [grow.js library](https://github.com/CommonGarden/grow.js).

+## Python support
+You can interact with the Meteor-IoT api through the [Python DDP library](https://github.com/hharnisc/python-ddp).

 ## Contributing

 Please read: